Night Court: Canada

 Aired weekdays on both Comedy Gold and JoyTV.

 Germany

 Sat.1 aired the series as Harry's wundersames Strafgericht (Harry's Miraculous Criminal Court) in 1988.

 Italy

 Italia 1 aired the show as Giudice di notte (Night Judge) from 1986 until 1988.

 Spain

 TVE aired the show as Juzgado de Guardia (Court on Duty/Call).

 New Zealand

 The show screened weekly on TVNZ 1 in the 1980s and 1990s, and was rerun in the late 1990s.

 Home media

 Warner Home Video released the first three seasons on DVD in Region 1.
 Seasons 4–9 were released as Manufacture-on-Demand (MOD) DVDs as part of the Warner Archive Collection.

+On June 13, 2023, Warner Bros. (through Studio Distribution Services) released Night Court: The Complete Series on DVD in Region 1.